 \subsection{Our contribution}

-In this paper, we show a lower bound to $\mathbb R(b)$ of a \emph{fully observed} system, which holds as long as the system noises $V_i$ are continuous random variables.
-We do not require the noise to be bounded or Gaussian.
+In this paper, we show a lower bound to $\mathbb R(b)$ of a \emph{fully observed} system.
+We do not require the noise $V_i$ to be bounded or Gaussian.
 We also show that \eqref{eq:tatimi} remains necessary to keep the LQR cost bounded, even if the system noise is non-Gaussian, generalizing previously known results.
 Although our converse lower bound holds for a general class of codes that can take full advantage of the memory of the data observed so far and that are not constrained to be linear or have any other particular structure, we show that the new bound can be closely approached within a much more narrow class of codes.
 Namely, a simple variable-length quantization scheme, which uses a lattice covering and which only transmits the difference between the controller's estimate about the current system state and the true state, performs within a fraction of a bit from the lower bound, with a vanishing gap as $b$ approaches its minimum attainable value, $b_{\min}$.
-The scheme is a variant of a classical differential pulse-code modulation (DPCM) scheme, in which a variable-length lattice code used to encode the innovation process.
+The scheme is a variant of a classical differential pulse-code modulation (DPCM) scheme, in which a variable-length lattice code is used to encode the innovation process.
 Unlike previously proposed quantization schemes with provable performance guarantees, our scheme does not use dither.

 Our results generalize to \emph{partially observed} systems, where the encoder does not have access to $X_i$ but only to its noise-corrupted version, $Y_i$.
 For those results to hold, we require the system and observation noises to be Gaussian.